JAlcocerT/JAlcocerT/content/blog/selfhost-1225.md

 Expect ,n' to be:

-1. Webpage creator: Because you can own your brand - DIY ofc
+1. Webpage creator: Because you can own your brand - [DIY](https://diy.jalcocertech.com/api/book) ofc
 2. Homelabs/Servers
 3. IoT
-4. More expertise as I learn :)
+4. More expertise... as I learn :)

 #### Outages x Status x PlansB